bjaanes/gjermund.tech/content/blog/making-ledger-work-on-restake.md

 >
 > The point being: if the commands fail, you might have to make adjustments.
 Probably around the fees.
 If you
 > need any help, reach out to me on [twitter @gjermundbjaanes](https://twitter.com/gjermundbjaanes) or on [Eco Stake's discord server](https://discord.gg/HddWzvqgHk) (gjermund#1586).
+>
+> You might be able to find some of this information from the Cosmos Directory (also built by Eco Stake!): https://cosmos.directory/

 ### The actual step-by-step guide